robotlolita/robotlolita.github.io/_drafts/a-monad-in-practicality-controlling-time.md

 > interested in knowing all about monads, go read
 > [Phil Wadler's "Monads For Functional Programming"][monad] paper.

-Moving on, to make our future a monad, we need to implement two methods:
+Moving on, to make our Future a monad, we need to implement two methods:

- -  `of(a) → Future(a)`: creates a future holding anything (including other
+ -  `of(a) → Future(a)`: creates a Future holding anything (including other
     monads).

  -  `chain(a → Future(b)) → Future(b)`: transforms the value inside a monad